soundanalogous/Breakout/src/tests/README.md

 1. Disconnect any boards connected to your computer.
 The tests run against sampled data in the fixtures directory rather than a connected board.
 Any connected boards may actually interfere with the tests.
-2. Navigate to the src/tests/core/ and open runner.html in your browser.
+2. Navigate to src/tests/core/ and open runner.html in your browser.
 The tests should run and you should (hopefully) see a green check next to each test indicating that it has passed.